LuigiPower/allennlp-bimpm-trecqa/README.md

 ```
 ```
 return Instance(fields)
-To be able to use a custom Dataset Reader in both a JSONNET le or a training script, the reader must be registered with a name using an AllenNLP decorator:
+To be able to use a custom Dataset Reader in both a JSONNET le or a training script, the reader must be registered with a name using an AllenNLP decorator:
 ```
 ```
 Listing 3.
 Dataset reader
 @DatasetReader.register("datasetreadername")
-e dataset readers for TrecQA and WikiQA will be built by using thistexttoinstancemethod and by overriding read.
+the dataset readers for TrecQA and WikiQA will be built by using thistexttoinstancemethod and by overriding read.
 ```
 ## 2.2 TrecQA